Who should be lifting who? Ipswich Town head into crucial home double header

 - Credit: Pagepix Ltd

-Ipswich Town host Sheffield United in a Championship match this afternoon.
+Ipswich Town host Sheffield United in a Championship match at Portman Road tomorrow.
 STUART WATSON previews the action.

 You may also want to watch:

 If you analyse the performance levels of the last few weeks there has been a lot more good than bad.

 The Blues have tasted defeat just three times this calender year and that was against the automatic promotion cashing trio of Fulham, Wolves and Cardiff.

 - 1 Red flooding alert issued for Suffolk coastal town

 - 2 'Striking' Suffolk eco home featured on Grand Designs up for sale

 - 3 Suffolk coast flood alert issued including Felixstowe and Ipswich

 - 4 Two Suffolk homes 30 miles apart struck by lightning